Former U.S. EXIM opponent Garrett vows to keep trade bank 'fully open'

-But Garrett refused to tell skeptical senators at his confirmation hearing that his past views about EXIM were wrong and did little to explain his change of heart about the institution.
+But Garrett refused to tell skeptical senators at his confirmation hearing that his past views about EXIM were wrong or explain his change of heart about the institution.

 “Rest assured that I am committed to keep the bank fully open and fully operational.
 Period,” Garrett told the Senate Banking Committee.